Ascent of Mount McLoughlin on 2002-10-27

 Ascent Trip ReportThe Northeast Ridge of Mt.
 McLoughlin is a tough climb and is hazardous.
 Do not do this climb in the winter because of the avalanche danger.
 You need perfect weather and no snow on the mountain to do this climb.
 The rock fall hazard is severe.

 My climbing partner Chuck and I left Medford early and arrived at the Fourmile Lake campground early.
 We knew we were in for a long day.
 We parked at the end of the campground near the restrooms and easily found the Badger Lake Trail.
-Head west or to your right on the trail.
-In less than a mile up the trail we chose a good spot to head crosscountry towards the mountain.
+We headed west or right on the trail.
+In less than a mile up the trail we chose a spot to head crosscountry towards the mountain.
 The brush was scattered and the trees were spaced out, so it was not difficult to make our way west towards Mt.
 McLoughlin.

 As we climbed, the mountain came into view and our objective, the Northeast Ridge was displayed ahead.
 We got to the ridge and had every intention of staying close to the top of the ridge.
 It soon became apparent that climbing the gendarmes was beyond our capabilities.
 The first gendarme we chose to bypass on the right or north side.
 As we progressed the footing on the north side became very steep and loose.
 We made the decision to cross the ridgeline and continue up the east side of the ridge.